Off-road training

 There are many types of off-road training, which can be confusing if you’re trying to pick a course that will deliver the benefits listed above.
 Off-road training can sometimes be confused with training in motocross, enduro, trials, speedway, rallying or green-lane riding.

 All these types of riding are carried out off-road, but the courses teach skills that are specific to each sporting discipline.
-They will not necessarily help you to achieve the skills, confidence and competence that can come from an off-road motorbike training course for road riders.
+They will not necessarily help you to achieve the skills, confidence and competence that can come from an off-road motorcycle training course for road riders.

 Off-road training is not a ‘silver bullet’ that will make you the world’s best rider.